44M Buzogányvető: Operation

-Combat Use
+Combat use

-It was first used to arm Hungarian paratroopers.
-Of the 600-700 rocket systems the vast majority were used during the Soviet Army's encirclement and eventual capture of the city of Budapest, colloquially referred to as the Siege of Budapest.
+The 44M Buzogányvető was first used to arm Hungarian paratroopers.
+Of the 600-700 rocket systems produced, the vast majority were used during the Soviet Army's encirclement and eventual capture of the city of Budapest, colloquially referred to as the Siege of Budapest.

-Not included in the siege was a rocket unit under the command of Major-General Árpád Denk-Doroszlay, consisting of one battery with 12 double launchers mounted on horse drawn carriages, one battery with 12 double launchers mounted on trucks and one battery with 5 tanks with two launch tubes each.
-There also was a battery consisting of 6 launchers for 44M "Lidérc" unguided air-to-air rockets repurposed for ground-to-ground use.
-Because of the Soviet advance, Denk-Doroszlay requested to move his unit to Germany to continue there trials and training in order to form more batteries.
+Not included in the siege was a rocket unit under the command of Major-General Árpád Denk-Doroszlay, consisting of one battery with 12 double launchers mounted on horse drawn carriages, one battery with 12 double launchers mounted on trucks, and one battery composed of 5 tanks with two launch tubes each.
+There also was a battery consisting of 6 launchers for 44M Lidérc unguided air-to-air rockets repurposed for ground-to-ground use.
+Because of the Soviet advance, Denk-Doroszlay requested to move his unit to Germany to continue trials and training in order to form more batteries.

-It seems that this plan was carried out, since there exists a photograph taken by an American soldier in April/May 1945, likely in Bavaria, that shows a Toldi II (B20) Tank (specifically the Toldi II tank with license plate "H-389") being converted to use this weapon.
+It seems that this plan was carried out, as there exists a photograph taken by an American soldier in April/May 1945, likely in Bavaria, that shows a Toldi II (B20) Tank (specifically the Toldi II tank with license plate "H-389") being converted to use this weapon.
 The tank is modified in many ways including the removal of the main gun (20mm Solothurn) and the engine cover being fixed into an open position to create the necessary flat area to mount the weapon.
 Based on the fact that the engine cover is fixed into an open position, something dangerous to do in a combat situation, it can be confidently assumed that this is not a properly manufactured variant of the tank, but rather a field conversion.